Carnival in Tenerife 2025

 Tenerife Carnival Program 2025

-The carnival festivities in 2025 on Tenerife will take place from January 31 to March 9.
+The carnival celebrations in 2025 on Tenerife will take place from January 31 to March 9.
 The main theme of the new carnival is Secrets of Africa.

 Carnival program 2025 in Tenerife